 Recipe Notes

-This recipe scales very well.
-I think this recipe doubles or even triples very easily.
+This copycat recipe for Rudy’s creamed corn scales very well.
+This recipe doubles or even triples very easily.
 This recipe also reheats very well.
 You could even prepare this side dish a day or two before a special meal to make meal preparation easy.

-After serving be sure to store any leftovers in an airtight container in your refrigerator for up to five days.
-You can freeze this for up to three months when you store this in an airtight container.
+After serving, be sure to store any leftovers in an airtight container in your refrigerator for up to five days.
+You can freeze it for up to three months when stored in an airtight container.

 I recommend reheating in a pot on the stovetop over low to medium heat until heated through.
 If you are reheating after this has been frozen, I recommend thawing the corn completely before reheating.